youny626/AppleEscrow/README.md

 ## Environment

-To test the prototype, you need a mac device (eg. MacBook) with Xcode installed, and open the project in as an Xcode project.
+To test the prototype, you need a Mac device (ex.
+MacBook) with Xcode installed, and open the project as an Xcode project.
 You need to make sure relevant capabilities (`entitlements`) and permissions (`info.plist`) are set in Xcode before you run the app.

 ### Accessibility